First detection of tracks of radon progeny recoils by MIMAC: Acknowledgements

 \section{Acknowledgements}

 We thank the Laboratoire Souterrain de Modane (CNRS/CEA) and its team for their support all along our operation.
-We acknowledge F.~Mayet, J.~Lamblin and J.~Brunner for many helpful discussions, and O.~M\'eplan and M.~Ramdhane for radioactivity material measurements performed at the LBA.
-The MIMAC collaboration acknowledge the ANR-07-BLAN-0255-03 funding.
+We acknowledge F.~Mayet, J.~Lamblin, J.~Brunner, C.~Couturier and A.~Naver-Agasson for many helpful discussions, and O.~M\'eplan and M.~Ramdhane for radioactivity material measurements performed at the LBA.
+MIMAC collaboration acknowledges the ANR-07-BLAN-0255-03 funding.